crashoverride777/swifty-music/README.md

 }
 ```

-NOTE: By default the helper supports mp3 and wav as file formats.
-If you have another format go to the MusicPlayer.swift file and update the prepare method with the new file extension.
+NOTE: The helper supports the following file formats: mp3, wav, aac, ac3, m4a, caf

 Than init the helper as soon as your app launches.